Advertisement

 Andersen: But you also need opportunities to learn and reflect.
 Although this is part of every campaign we do, it is not always feasible in everyday work life.
 You tend to move on to the next project.
 To me, award competitions have always been an excellent opportunity to reflect, as you have to immerse yourself in the campaigns, not just in campaigns that have gone badly.
 Above all, you learn how good ones could work even better.

 Guth: True.
 Awards show another exciting thing in marketing.
 Every successful campaign starts with a good idea.
-Building on this comes concepts, the right instincts, the interplay of creative skills within the team, etc. This results in things that surprise are new and make a difference.
+Then concepts follow, the right instincts, the interplay of creative skills within the team, etc. This results in things that surprise are new and make a difference.
 When such a campaign is honored with an award, it is a great recognition.
 The moment when you have to explain to a third party what you did and how you did it often makes you reflect once again on what you did and how the mechanisms worked together.
 This gives you a deeper understanding of future campaigns.

 The Solal Awards are back!